OptinMonster makes it easy to gate your page and post content with Content Locking for Inline Campaigns.

 - Your campaign will only lock content that is in the same container.
 Be sure the campaign embed code is not wrapped in a separate

-divcontainer or it will not block any of the content that appears visually beneath it.
-Learn more about embedding your Content Blocking campaign.
+divcontainer or it will not lock any of the content that appears visually beneath it.
+Learn more about embedding your Content Locking campaign.

 When you’re ready to lock your page or post content, follow these steps: